zbynekdrlik/obs-yt-player/docs/02-requirements.md

 - Perfect for audio-only streaming scenarios (radio streams, etc.)
 - Logs clearly indicate when audio-only mode is active

+## Module Architecture (v3.5.0+)
+- **Common modules directory**: All scripts share `ytplay_modules/`
+- **Script identification**: Each script identifies itself by filename
+  - Script name stored in state module for access by all components
+  - Scene name, cache directory, and logs use script name
+- **Multi-instance support**: Copy main script with new name for additional instances
+  - Example: `ytplay.py`, `yt_worship.py`, `yt_ambient.py`
+  - Each maintains separate configuration and cache
+  - All share the same module codebase

 ## Threading
 - All OBS API calls **must** run on main thread (`obs.timer_add`).
 - Separate worker threads/queues for download, normalisation, metadata.